 In keeping with the ethos of a School of Medicine the smoking policy dictates that there is to be no smoking within 10m of the building or in the courtyards.

 There are floor plans for the 1st, 2nd and 3rd floors.
 These show the location of rooms, lifts, toilets and rest areas.

 The University has liability insurance covering all users of the building.
 This is conditional on the individuals taking time and care to understand the safety and security implications and conforming to the advice contained.

 - a.
-Parking available within the Gateway car park for staff and students.
-Three disabled spaces are available, signage is provided to highlight these.
+Parking available within the Gateway car park for staff (permit required).
+There are 6 disabled spaces are available in the Gateway car park (blue badge holders only) and 2 reserved visitor parking spaces (guests only and prior registration required).
+Additional parking is available in the Fife Council Petheram Bridge carpark, which is adjacent to the School of Medicine Building.
 A drop off area is provided at the main entrance of the building.

 - b.
 30 cycle spaces provided within the courtyard area at the rear of the building., shower and locker facilities are also provided within the building.

 - c.
 Please see attached web link to the transport section of the University of St Andrews website. https://www.st-andrews.ac.uk/capod/staff/resourcesfornewstaff/movingtostandrews/transportinformation/.

 Recycling bays are located on all floors of the building, information explaining the correct use of these and a plan showing the location of these is to be provided.
 A bulk recycling store is located to the South East of the building at the entrance to the courtyard.
 This contains bins for various glass, cardboard, paper and waste electrical equipment.
 A wide variety of recycle bins is provided at the reception end of the cafe area.